bitsii/beApp/README.md

-Beysant App is a framework written in the [Beysant](https://gitlab.com/bitsii/beBase) programming language licensed under the [BSD-2-Clause](https://opensource.org/licenses/BSD-2-Clause) open source license which enables the authoring of web and hybrid applications that target a wide range of environments - Linux, Windows, or Mac desktop applications using the built-in browser, Android and IOS mobile applications using the built-in webviews, and a hosted application as a website.
+Brace App is a framework written in the [Brace](https://gitlab.com/bitsii/beBase) programming language licensed under the [BSD-2-Clause](https://opensource.org/licenses/BSD-2-Clause) open source license which enables the authoring of web and hybrid applications that target a wide range of environments - Linux, Windows, or Mac desktop applications using the built-in browser, Android and IOS mobile applications using the built-in webviews, and a hosted application as a website.
 Includes web user interface infrastructure and key/value database support, web service / http(s) client support, as well as cross platform support for io, file, and process management.
 See the [Bitsii](https://gitlab.com/bitsii/Bitsii/-/wikis/home) project for some examples.

 Quick Getting Started for Development!

-First you have to have already setup the Beysant language environment, see https://gitlab.com/bitsii/beBase (Getting Started in Readme.md) for that  (the Beysant java environment should be enough)
+First you have to have already setup the Brace language environment, see https://gitlab.com/bitsii/beBase (Getting Started in Readme.md) for that  (the Brace java environment should be enough)

 then, from the directory containing "beBase" (where you cloned it, not the beBase